 2.6.
 "Power supply" means the component(s) that supplies power to the AECC, AECD or AECS.

 2.7.
-"Back-up power supply" means the component(s) that supplies(y) power to the AECC or AECD when the main power supply fails.
+"Back-up power supply" means the component(s) that supplies(y) power to the AECC/AECD/AECS when the main power supply fails.

 2.8.
 "Global Navigation Satellite System (GNSS)" means a satellite based system that is used to pinpoint the location, speed and time of a user's receiver at any point of the Earth surface.

 2.9.
-"Global Navigation Satellite System receiver (GNSS receiver)" means a component of an AECD designed to determine the vehicle positioning and time information using signals from global navigation satellite systems; the GNSS receiver can be included in the AECD or in another external control module, as long as the AECD ensures its ability to provide the vehicle positioning information in case of an event.
+"Global Navigation Satellite System receiver (GNSS receiver)" means a component designed to determine the vehicle positioning and time information using signals from global navigation satellite systems; the GNSS receiver can be included in the AECC/AECD/AECS or in another external control module, as long as the AECC/AECD/AECS ensures its ability to provide the vehicle positioning information in case of an event.

 2.10.
 "Satellite-Based Augmentation System (SBAS)" is a system ensuring the correction of local errors of GNSS systems due to interferences via a network of ground-based stations. (e.g. EGNOS, WAAS, QZSS).